Climate Action Areas

 From schools to health care services, B.C.’s public sector extends to almost every community in the province.
 Public sector organizations are ideally positioned to serve as catalysts for climate action across B.C.

 Carbon neutral government – Each year since 2010, B.C. has achieved carbon neutral operations, maintaining a net impact of zero greenhouse gas (GHG) emissions across its entire provincial public sector including health authorities, school districts, universities, colleges, institutes, Crown corporations and government offices.
 B.C.’s carbon neutral commitment is a significant first in North America – one that’s reducing emissions, spurring clean technologies and saving energy costs.

 Public sector buildings – Buildings account for almost 77% of B.C.’s provincial public sector emissions.
-But through its commitment to low-impact infrastructure, British Columbia’s public sector is leading by example.
+Through its commitment to low-impact infrastructure, British Columbia’s public sector is leading by example.
 LEED Gold certification or equivalent must be met by all new provincial public sector buildings.
-Since the requirement was introduced in 2007, more than 95 public sector buildings have been built to meet or exceed it.
-This has raised the bar on construction standards across B.C., home to 24% of all LEED Gold and Platinum building projects registered in Canada since 2008.
+This has raised the bar on construction standards across B.C., home to 30% of all new construction projects certified either LEED Gold and Platinum in Canada since 2007.
 Going forward, emission reduction efforts will be expanded to increase the use of low-carbon and renewable materials – such as B.C. wood and Portland-limestone cement – in new public sector infrastructure.